 - Sprinkle the tops of the muffins with addition chocolate chips, nuts, etc., if you want.

 - Bake for 23-26 minutes, until the muffins are domed and slightly springy when you press them gently.

 - Cool in the pan for 5 minutes before removing the muffins and transferring them to a wire rack to cool completely.

-- Make sure the bananas you want to use are very speckled, soft (they give if you squeeze gently) and smell sweet when you peel them.
+- Make sure the bananas you want to use are very brown, soft (they give if you squeeze gently) and smell sweet when you peel them.
 You can also use overripe bananas.
 The browner and softer they are, the more sweetness they'll bring to the muffins.